poornima005/poornima005/README.md

-- 🔭 I’m currently working on C and C++
+- 🔭 I’m currently working on
+- C and C++
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning
+- java
-- 👯 I’m looking to collaborate on C++
+- 👯 I’m looking to collaborate on
+- C++
-- 🤔 I’m looking for help with HTML
+- 🤔 I’m looking for help with
+-  HTML
-- 💬 Ask me about C
+- 💬 Ask me about
+-  C language
-- 📫 How to reach me: Email- tanwarpurnima05@gmail.com
+- 📫 How to reach me:
+- Email- tanwarpurnima05@gmail.com
 - ⚡ Fun fact: